curran/dsv-dataset/README.md

 ## Project Structure

+This project uses [NPM](https://www.npmjs.com/) as the primary build tool.
+The file `package.json` specifies that this project depends on [d3-dsv](https://github.com/d3/d3-dsv) and [moment.js](http://momentjs.com/).

 The main source file is `index.js`.
 This exposes the top-level `dsvDataset` module using [ES6 Module Syntax](https://github.com/lukehoban/es6features#modules).
-This file is transformed into `dsv-dataset.js` by [Rollup](https://github.com/rollup/rollup), which outputs a UMD bundle.
-Unit tests live in `test.js`, which runs tests against the built file.
+This file is transformed into `dsv-dataset.js` by [Rollup](https://github.com/rollup/rollup), which outputs a [UMD](https://github.com/umdjs/umd) bundle.

+Note that since `d3-dsv` exposes ES6 modules via the `jsnext:main` field in its `package.json`, Rollup includes the necessary modules directly in the `dsv-dataset.js` bundle.
+Conversely, `moment` is treated as an "external module", so Rollup transforms it into a Node.js `require("moment")` call, and Node.js is responsible for loading the package at runtime.

+Unit tests live in `test.js`.
+These tests run against the built file, `dsv-dataset.js`.

 To build `dsv-dataset.js` from `index.js` and run unit tests, run `npm test`.
 This will execute both the `pretest` and `test` scripts specified in `package.json`.
 The `pretest` script builds the bundle, and the `test` script runs the unit tests using [Mocha](http://mochajs.org/).